America is building another big wall. This one will protect New York

 "The project is a proven engineering solution to withstand multiple storms, with adaptability to be modified in future to address sea level rise, if required," said Verga in an email.

-According to the final feasibility study, the wall will prevent $30,000 in flood damage each year.
+According to the final feasibility study, the wall is estimated to reduce damages, including risk management, by $30 million each year.

 But it won't prevent all flooding, and in the case of severe storms residents will still need to follow orders to evacuate.

 Centuries-old technology